from fastai.vision.all import *

 new_labels = [l for l in new_labels if l != blank]

-def greedy_decode(emission_log_prob, blank=0, **kwargs):
+return new_labelsdef greedy_decode(emission_log_prob, blank=0, **kwargs):

 labels = np.argmax(emission_log_prob, axis=-1)